Ozitron/EmployeeManager/README.md

 - **Update existing employee records**: The ability to update existing employee records is currently missing

-- **MVVM pattern**: The MVVM (Model-View-ViewModel) pattern, while present, could be improved for better separation of concerns and maintainability
+- **MVVM pattern**: The MVVM pattern is partly applied, and must be improved for better separation of concerns and maintainability

 - **View names**: The naming conventions for views could be more descriptive